 STEAM learning was supplemented by donating STEAM bags filled with art supplies to 250 students at Clippert Academy, DSA, Boggs School, The School at Marygrove and Brenda Scott Academy.
 The supplies that were donated complemented the online curriculum on Shakespeare in Detroit's YouTube page, which you can find HERE (and remember to subscribe).

 SiD's teaching artists also made their expertise and the curriculum available for students online via live educational sessions on Zoom and/or MS Teams.
 The company engaged with approximately 50 students, digitally during the 2020-21 academic year.

 The grade levels were also extended to accommodate K-2 at Boggs School.

 SiD has also added Wellness to its STEAM curriculum as health and well-being are essential to our youth actors' success.

 What is coming up in the summer of 2022?

-Shakespeare in Detroit hosted auditions for high school students (14 to 18 years old) on April 24, 2021 from 10 a.m. to 4 p.m.
-EST. for our inaugural summer conservatory, which included intensive studies of voice and text, stage combat and dramaturgy with an introduction to costume design and other vocational and artistic pillars that ultimately resulted in a filmed production of Romeo & Juliet.
-VIEW BY CLICKING BUTTON BELOW.
+Shakespeare in Detroit is hosting auditions for high school students (14 to 18 years old) on April 2, 2022 from 10 a.m. to 2 p.m. at the former Marygrove College for our second summer conservatory, which includes intensive studies of voice and text, dance and dramaturgy with an introduction to costume design and other vocational and artistic pillars that will ultimately result in a filmed production of A Midsummer Night's Dream.